stitchdata/docs/_destinations/databricks-delta/guides/databricks-delta-destination-setup.md

   - title: "Connect Stitch"
     anchor: "connect-stitch"
     content: |
-      To complete the setup, you need to enter your {{ destination.display_name }} connection details into the {{ app.page-names.dw-settings }} page in Stitch:

       {% for substep in step.substeps %}
       - [Step 4.{{ forloop.index }}: {{ substep.title }}](#{{ substep.anchor }})
       {% endfor %}